ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 1. MUST have at least 128 bits of entropy.
 2. base64url ({{!RFC4648, Section 5}}) encoded, base32 ({{!RFC4648, Section 6}}) encoded, or base16 ({{!RFC4648, Section 8}}) encoded.
 3. MUST NOT start with an underscore to avoid attacks where tokens are maliciously used as a scope label.
+4. If there is additional metadata for the token, they MUST be encoded in a `token=value` format and seperated by spaces.
+5. If there are multiple tokens required, each one MUST be in a seperate RR to allow them to match up with any additional attributes.

 See {{RFC4086}} for additional information on randomness requirements.